 Overall dashboard recommendations

-For security reasons, Terra dashboards use a version of markdown that doesn't support html code.
-Because of this, dashboards have limited formatting options.
+Dashboards have somewhat limited formatting options, since security considerations require a version of markdown that doesn't support css or anchor tags (useful for making a table of contents, for example).
 To capture the information you want while making it easier for people to quickly find what they need to know, use these suggestions.

 Keep dashboard documentation to a minimum by focusing on high-level information.
-A clean and clear dashboard, with adequate space in between headers and grouping of relevant blocks, is a clearer, more effective way to communicate the goals and methods of your woakspace.
+A clear dashboard with adequate space in between headers and grouping of relevant blocks is a more effective way to communicate study goals and methods.
+Use links to reference more information, when needed.

-For step-by-step instructions, link to a Zendesk article (for User-Ed/Comms) or a PDF.
-For an example of step-by-step instructions to go along with a workspace, see this Zendesk article or this PDF example of step-by-step instructions for the Workflows-QuickStart.
-Make it clear how to access these resources.
+For step-by-step instructions, link to a support (for User-Ed/Comms) or GitBook article, or a PDF.
+For an example of step-by-step instructions to go along with a workspace, see this support article or this PDF example of step-by-step instructions for the Workflows-QuickStart.
+Don't forget to make it very clear in the dashboard how to access these resources!

-3. Use whitespace to group relevant information together in sections
+3. Use whitespace (not horizontal lines) to group information in sections

-Markdown puts the same amount of space between every item, which means a lot of scrolling.
-To separate sections, use white space, not lines ("-------" in markdown).
-The lines make for a cluttered dashboard that is hard to read.
-To use white spaces, insert a fake graphic piece (note you may have to play with the size of the whitespace to get it right):
+Markdown puts the same amount of space between every item, which means a lot of scrolling without a lot of breaks.
+Additionally, horizontal lines ("-------" in markdown) make for a cluttered dashboard that is hard to read.

 A screenshot of one section of the quickstart dashboard is below.
-Note the additional whitespace before each section header, the graphic, and the nested headers (i.e. # Exercise 1: and ## Learning objectives)
+Note the additional whitespace before each section header.

 4. Use visuals

-Graphics can help visual learners, and break up a long dashboard description.
-You can use the graphic assets here to generate your own, similar to the example below.
+Graphic elements can help visual learners, and break up a long dashboard description.
+You can use the graphic assets here to generate your own.
+Note: if you are embedding images using markdown (instead of html, below) you will likely need to scale images to fit nicely in the dashboard, as markdown puts the image in full-sized, whatever size that is.

 Notebooks documentation Best Practices